 TAM plays a major role in improving the quality of life for Marin County residents.
-It develops and maintains the economic viability of our local region by funding transportation projects and programs that improve mobility, reduce congestion, and provide a transportation system with more options for those living, working, and visiting Marin County
+It develops and maintains the economic viability of our local region by funding transportation projects and programs that improve mobility, reduce congestion, and provide a transportation system with more options for those living, working, and visiting Marin County.

-TAM administers the expenditure plan for Measure A, the 1⁄2-cent Transportation Sales Tax measure passed in 2004.
+TAM administers the expenditure plan for Measure A, the 1⁄2-Cent Transportation Sales Tax measure passed in 2004.
 The Measure A 1⁄2-Cent Transportation Sales Tax is the most critical local funding source for addressing Marin County's transportation needs.
-Revenues from the sales tax fund many critical transportation projects and programs in the County, such as the carpool lane on Highway 101, local transit, major and local street projects, safe routes to school program, crossing guards, etc.
+Revenues from the sales tax fund many critical transportation projects and programs in the County, such as the carpool lane on Highway 101, local transit, major and local street and road projects, safe routes to school program, and crossing guards.

 TAM administers the expenditure plan for Measure B, the \$10 Vehicle Registration Fee (VRF), passed in 2010.
-Revenues collected from the Measure B \$10 VRF help reduce traffic congestion, maintain roads, improve safety, and reduce air pollution by maintaining local and residential streets and pathways; funding transportation options for seniors and disabled persons; funding local pothole repair; providing school crossing guards and safe access to schools; and reducing commute trip congestion and supporting a cleaner environment.
+Revenues collected from the Measure B \$10 VRF help reduce traffic congestion, maintain roads, improve safety, and reduce air pollution by maintaining local and residential streets and pathways; funding transportation options for seniors and disabled persons; funding local pothole repair; providing school crossing guards; and reducing commute trip congestion and supporting a cleaner environment by providing travel options for commuters and an alternative fuel support program.

-TAM also serves as Marin County's Congestion Management Agency (CMA) and is responsible for coordinating funding for many of the transportation projects and programs in the County.
+TAM also serves as Marin County's Congestion Management Agency (CMA) and is responsible for coordinating the funding for many of the transportation projects and programs in the County.
 In this role, TAM is responsible for developing and administering the Congestion Management Program (CMP).
 Through its CMA activities, TAM leverages state and federal transportation dollars to complement the Measure A 1⁄2-Cent Transportation Sales Tax and the Measure B \$10 VRF revenues and performs project delivery oversight to assist with project implementation.
-TAM also tracks transportation system performance to ensure that Marin County gets good value for its transportation investments and prepares the long-range countywide transportation plan to guide future investment decisions.
+TAM also tracks transportation system performance to ensure that Marin County gets good value for its transportation investments and prepares the long-range strategic plan to guide future investment decisions.